-The Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics will hold its first Annual Meeting at the Simons Foundation on September 14 & 15, 2017.
-Four of its principal investigators and four of its postdoctoral fellows will present reports on the most recent developments in various aspects of the field of special holonomy, including the study of adiabatic limits, moduli problems, collapse, gluing constructions using methods from algebraic geometry, and connections with physics.
-They will discuss their research progress during the first year of the collaboration and the current directions of research.
+The Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics held its first Annual Meeting at the Simons Foundation on September 14 & 15, 2017.
+Four of its principal investigators and four of its postdoctoral fellows presented reports on the most recent developments in various aspects of the field of special holonomy, including the study of adiabatic limits, moduli problems, collapse, gluing constructions using methods from algebraic geometry, and connections with physics.
+They discussed their research progress during the first year of the collaboration and the current directions of research.

 We will begin by explaining how “maximal” sub manifolds in spaces of indefinite signature arise as formal collapsing (or adiabatic) limits of G₂ manifolds with co-associative fibrations.
 Then we will discuss some analytical problems which arise in developing this idea, mostly having to do with the critical sets where the fibres become singular and the maximal submanifolds have branch points.
 In one direction we will discuss the deformation theory of these sets and in another we outline the relevance of recent constructions (by Yang Li and others) of new Calabi-Yau metrics on C³.